 If you continue to work with a faculty member as a Norlin Scholar on the project you’ve begun, yes.
 If you’re no longer engaged in that project, no.

-As a high school senior the answer is no. High school seniors can (and often do) apply to Norlin Scholars and PLC but, if accepted to both, will need to choose because the workload is simply too heavy.
-However, rising junior PLC students may apply to Norlin Scholars.
-We do encourage high school seniors to apply to each program, if interested, and choose later if selected to both.
+As a high school senior the answer is no. High school seniors can (and often do) apply to Norlin Scholars, PLC and EHP but, if accepted to all of the programs, will need to choose because the workload is simply too heavy.
+However, rising junior EHP and PLC students may also be Norlin Scholars.
+We do encourage high school seniors to apply to each program, if interested, and choose later if selected to do more than one.

 Notification usually occurs by early April.
 Notification either way will arrive by email so be sure to check the email address you put on your application regularly.